-The Office of Student Conduct is operating remotely and in-person (by appointment only) from 8 a.m. to 5 p.m., Monday through Friday.
+The Office of Student Conduct is operating in-person from 8 a.m. to 5 p.m., Monday through Friday.

 The Office of Student Conduct is continuing to review and respond to reports during this time.